How to Sketch with a Perspective Grid

 If you have any questions about working with the perspective grids, or comments and feedback on the tutorial, please tap Help > Ask Us Anything in-app and send us a message.
 We'll be happy to chat.
 Good luck with your sketching!

-Tutorial by Erica Christensen
+By Erica Christensen

 If you'd like more practice sketching in perspective, check out our Learn to Draw: Basics of Perspective video tutorial.